Tropical system in the Pacific could impact Central Texas

-AUSTIN, Texas — While we were dry for the first weekend of the Austin City Limits Music Festival (ACL), we are tracking some changes as we head into the middle of next week.
+AUSTIN, Texas — While we were dry for the first weekend of the Austin City Limits Music Festival (ACL), we are tracking some changes as we head into the middle of this week.

 Timing